DigitalPublishingToolkit/TOD51Archiving_Activism/md/06Chapter5.md

 [^07Chapter5_53]: Cvetkovich, *An Archive of Feelings*, 9.

-[^07Chapter5_54]: Lucia Bainotti, Alessandro Caliandro and Alessandro Gandini,
+[^07Chapter5_54]: Bainotti, Caliandro and Gandini,
-    ‘From Archive Cultures to Ephemeral Content, and Back: Studying Instagram Stories with Digital Methods’, *New Media & Society* 23 (2021): 3656–3676.
+    ‘From Archive Cultures to Ephemeral Content.’, *New Media & Society* 23 (2021): 3656–3676.

 [^07Chapter5_55]: MacDowall and de Souza, ‘”I’d Double Tap That!!”: 7–8.